gerunddev/notebridge/README.md

 ### `notebridge daemon`

-Run daemon in foreground (for debugging).
+Run daemon in foreground with live TUI dashboard.

 ```bash
 notebridge daemon --interval 30s
 ```

+Shows the same live dashboard as the `dashboard` command, but runs the sync loop in the current process.
+Useful for development and debugging.

 **Flags**:
 - `--interval` - sync frequency (default: 30s)